Allelomimetic behavior: In horses

 Horses, like many animals, learn through imitation of their parents, most often the mother or "broodmare", or the owner of the foal if the broodmare is not available.
 If the foal is paired with its mother it will not only mimic the mare's walking style and speed, but it will also mimic the mare's temperament and general behaviors.
 If a foal was to spend much of its early life around a mare that had an unstable temperament, irrational fears and was difficult to work with then it would grow to be an unstable adult that would develop behavioral abnormalities such as balking.
 Miller (1996) also adds that behavioral issues can also be removed through allelomimetic processes.
 Balking is a common behavior in horses and mules that occur from insecurities and fears, and is observed as hesitance with a general fear of moving forward due to the possibility of attack or invasion of their personal space.
 This behavior can be eliminated if the owner is fearless, looking forward with their head raised high and marching in place.
-This shows the horse that there is nothing to fear and eventually the horse will mimic the owner's behavior, sync their gate to the owner and follow along.
+This shows the horse that there is nothing to fear and eventually the horse will mimic the owner's behavior, sync their gait to the owner and follow along.
 Repeating this behavior as needed will eventually allow the horse to fully incorporate the owner's fearless behavior into its repertoire and prevent balking from reoccurring.
-Bad habits are also learned through mimicry if the vast majority of the animals present a specific habit.Cribbing is an example of one such habit.
+Bad habits are also learned through mimicry if the vast majority of the animals present a specific habit.
+Cribbing is an example of one such habit.
 If a foal is raised in an environment where this abnormal behavior is performed by the older members of the team, then it will mimic the habit as well, even if the behavior is dangerous to the individual's health.
 However, the same mimetic behavior that produces these bad habits can help remove them as well.
 If a broodmare is unable to train her offspring then it falls to the owner to properly train the foal on proper walking gait, speed, and normal behaviors.
 If the owner spends enough time with their foal keeping a proper stance (ie, an erect, unmoving torso and flexed knees while walking) then the foal will mimic and perform the proper movements for the rest of its life.